Portfolio Construction Pulse

 Fixed Income

-As of June 30, 2025
+As of December 31, 2025

 *Diversifiers include fixed income strategies that offer diversification to traditional core fixed income.
-This includes: Bank loans, convertibles, emerging markets bond, emerging markets local currency bond, high yield bond, high yield muni, multi-sector bond, nontraditional bond, preferred stock, and world bond.
+This includes: bank loans, convertibles, emerging markets bond, emerging markets local currency bond, high yield bond, high yield muni, multi-sector bond, nontraditional bond, preferred stock, and world bond.
 For select T. Rowe Price multi-asset portfolios, the firm’s nontraditional bond fund is used as a liquid cash-plus alternative that is carved out of the cash position in fixed income allocations.

 Key Takeaway